- Council Members

 For more information see the FAQ section of this webpage.

 Why take the programme

-In the video below RCVS President Amanda Boag, who is heading up RCVS Leadership Initiative, introduces the programme and gives her reasons why the profession should engage with it:
+In the video below former RCVS President Amanda Boag, who heads up RCVS Leadership Initiative, introduces the programme and gives her reasons why the profession should engage with it:

 This leadership development programme is suitable for all veterinary professionals and covers key concepts such as:

 - the importance of leadership in the veterinary setting, along with the art of good leadership and decision-making;

 - how to be a more confident and effective leader, and develop an inclusive leadership culture in your workplace;